 The design is also a little frustrating for one specific reason.
 There is a small gap beneath the blade where hair can build up.
 This will require regular cleaning to prevent it from clogging.

 Overall, this trimmer should be more expensive than it is.
-Its versatility is quite phenomenal.
-I can round it up quite simply.
+Its versatility is great.

 When I first heard the term “smart trimmer”, I immediately thought gimmick.
 But I was wrong.
 The ultra-modern “smart” features this trimmer comes equipped with are a revelation.
 Let’s talk through them.